ava-labs/avalanchego/tests/antithesis/README.md

 $ AVAWL_URIS=...
 CHAIN_IDS="2S9ypz...AzMj9" go run ./tests/antithesis/xsvm
 ```

-### Running a workload with docker-compose
+### Running a workload with docker compose v2

 Running the test script for a given test setup with the `DEBUG` flag
 set will avoid cleaning up the temporary directory where the
-docker-compose setup is written to.
+docker compose setup is written to.
 This will allow manual invocation of
-docker-compose to see the log output of the workload.
+docker compose to see the log output of the workload.

 ```bash
 $ DEBUG=1 ./scripts/tests.build_antithesis_images.sh